Founder & Lead Editor

 Quality and Durability

-This is the section where I have to drop the "fun journalist" persona and get serious, because there are issues you need to know about.
+This is the section where you need the unfiltered version, because there are issues you should know about.

 While many users report their Monarchs lasting for years of abuse, there is a statistically significant number of reports regarding quality decline in recent years.
 The two main culprits are: